megasanjay/vue3-marquee/docs/guide.md

 ### onLoopComplete

-If your marquee has a finite amount of loops you can use this event to know when the animation has completed a loop.
+You can use this event to know when your marquee has completed a loop.

 ### onPause